 Luckily for canna-chefs, THC potency testers take all of the guesswork out of measuring ingredients.
 As long as you know your ideal tolerance level, this handy tool could help you calculate the precise amount of cannabinoids in every batch of canna-cookies.
 As mentioned above, using a THC potency tester helps you create intentional “edible experiences” without worrying about "stoned" side effects.

-On the subject of cannabutter, be sure to check out tCheck’s complete guide to measuring this popular infusion on the blog page.
+On the subject of cannabutter, be sure to check out tCheck's complete guide to measuring this popular infusion.